BenLangmead/bowtie/MANUAL.markdown

     ...

-In this example, `T` is the primer base.  `bowtie` detects and handles primer bases properly (i.e., it is trimmed prior to alignment) as long as the rest of the read is encoded as numbers.
+In this example, `T` is the primer base.  `bowtie` detects and handles primer bases properly (i.e., the primer base and the adjacent color are both trimmed away prior to alignment) as long as the rest of the read is encoded as numbers.

 If your input is in the form of parallel `.csfasta` and `_QV.qual` files and you would like to use them with Bowtie while maintaining